RBGKew/pypaftol/paftools_tutorial.md

 question you have about what you've found (e.g. by sending an email to the PAFTOL data analysis team, or by discussing with your neighbour in a training session).

-## Practical Preparation

-Please install [Docker](https://www.docker.com), and familiarise yourself with
-* running a container using the `docker run -t -i` command,
-* downloading a container image using the `docker pull` command,
-* bind-mounting a directory on your host system using the `--mount type=bind,src=...,dst=...` option to the `docker run` command.

 ## Recover Target Sequences from Fastq Files